rm821671/TreeWriter/README.md

 ### Photons ###
 - based on this recipe for MVA ID: [HN](https://hypernews.cern.ch/HyperNews/CMS/get/egamma/1552.html)
 - this Cut-ID is included manually: [HN](https://hypernews.cern.ch/HyperNews/CMS/get/egamma/1541.html)
+- all photons are used. boolean flags for: loose/medium/tight
 ### Jets ###
 - ak4PFJetsCHS
 - only loose id